UniMath/agda-unimath/README.md

 * If the variables of a module do not fit on a line, start the variable declarations on a new line, with an indentation of two spaces.
 * If the name of a construction does not fit on a single line with its type declaration, then we start the type declaration on a new line, with an indentation of two additional spaces.
 If the type specification of a construction then still does not fit on a single line of 80 characters, we start new lines in the type declaration using the same indentation level.
 * Function arrows at line breaks should always go at the end of the line rather than the beginning of the next line.

-### Empty lines

-* All module headers and standard term definitions should have a single empty line before and after them.

 ### Modules